prcutler/silversaucer/readme.md

 # Overview

 Silver Saucer is a domain I registered many years ago and kept because I like the name.
-Both the name and the logo are inspired from both a poem by Neil Gaiman, *The Day the Saucers Came* and *The X-Files*.
+Both the name and the logo are inspired from both a poem by Neil Gaiman, *The Day the Saucers Came* and my love of *The X-Files*.

-Silver Saucer's main goal is to integrate my record collection, using the Discogs API, with my record collection.
+Silver Saucer's main goal is to integrate my record collection, using the Discogs API, with a website to display album art when an album is chosen or randomply picked.

 ## Project Goals

 I have separated my goals for the project into three phases to help make it more manageable:

-Phase 1 will integrate Discogs to choose a record at random for me to play.
+Phase 1 - Complete: Build a website that integrates with the Discogs API to display information about an album.

-Phase 2  will have me build physical hardware using CircuitPython.
-Using a CircuitPython MatrixPortal from Adafruit, after the random record is chosen, I will display the album art on the LED matrix.
-(My record player and stereo are in a different room, on the other side of the wall from my home office.)
-I will also add the ability to just choose the album that is playing and have the artwork display.
+Phase 2 - Complete:  Using an Adafruit PyPortal, build a display that automatically displays album art for the album chosen on SilverSaucer.com.

-In Phase 3 I hope to build an "On this Day" feature with a web page that shows information from my record collection of things that match the calendar date.
-This could include which albums were released, an artist's birthday, etc.  This will be more complicated due to the way Discogs stores some of this information.
+Phase 3 - 50%: Build an "On this Day" feature that displays which albums were released on a given day.
+As of June 2022, this is 50% complete.
+Using `discodos`, I was able to get about half of the MusicBrainz IDs for my collection and I have built a form to manually enter the other 50%.
+I have already integrated MusicBrainz's API  to fetch the release day, which Discogs doesn't have (only year) and this can run after all MusicBrainz IDs are stored in the database.

 ## Development Goals